How Does Abortion Affect the United States?

 If the stresses on the Social Security system are extreme now, imagine how much greater they will be in only twenty years!
 The growing worker-retiree imbalance is already lending impetus to a general push for euthanasia, and state after state is legalizing the killing of the sick and the elderly.
-National magazines that cater to the elderly (including Modern Maturity Magazine, of the American Association of Retired People) often extol the virtues of an ‘easy and good death.’
+National magazines that cater to the elderly (including Modern Maturity Magazine, of the American Association of Retired People) often extol the virtues of an “easy and good death.”

 Racial Distribution of the Population

-There are many other major impacts caused by four decades of abortion in the U.S., far too many to address in this article.
-One of the most important of these is the racial distribution of our population.
+There are many other major impacts caused by nearly half a century of legal abortion in the U.S., far too many to address in this article.
+One of the most important of these is the deformation of the racial distribution of our population.

 The total fertility rate (TFR) is the average number of births that each woman has in her lifetime.
 A TFR of 2.11 represents “replacement level” fertility for the total population of a group in a developed nation.

 For the first time in 1983, the TFR of black women dipped under replacement.
-In 2007, for the first time in 35 years, the TFR of white women exceeded replacement.
-What this means in plain language is that, because of its extraordinarily high abortion rate, black Americans comprise a much smaller percentage of the population than they would have without abortion.
-About 11% of whites have been wiped out by abortion, but a staggering 31% of blacks have been aborted.5
+Then in 2007, for the first time in 35 years, the TFR of white women exceeded replacement.
+What this means in plain language is this: because of its extraordinarily high abortion rate, black Americans comprise a much smaller percentage of the population than they would have without abortion.
+About 11% of whites have been wiped out by abortion, but a staggering 32% of blacks have been aborted.6

 Since a group’s political and social influence correlates with its percentage of the population, this does not bode well for racial progress in the United States.